awaik/flutter_instagram_stories/README.md

 ![Showcase|100x100, 10%](example/lib/collection_structure.png)

 That's it!
-Now your app has instagram like stories with caching and other powerful features.
+Now your app has instagram stories with caching and other powerful features.